DavidCPorter/janus-framework/README.md

 Sapa's CLI makes configuring the statespace for multiple deployments simple.
 The CLI sole purposes is to populate sapa_.yml files for each deployment.
 The best practice is to generate the .yml files using for example `sapa create e_1:elastic e_2:elastic s_1:solr s_2:solr`.
 This will generate the template files which you can manually reconfigure, or do so with the CLI commands.
 A savvy user may choose to use the cli in a bash script that can be saved and perhaps replayed or archived.

 Importantly, the last paramater for each cli command is a comma separated list of deployment names given in the create step.
-OPtionnally, all and ! are tokens that represent *all* deployments, and *sans* deployment.
+Optionally, all and ! are tokens that represent *all* deployments, and *sans* deployment.
 So you can for instance use `all,!elastic1` which will apply those settings to all but the elastic1 deployment.

 ```
 $ sapa create <key:name1> <key:name2> <key:name3>